Joo Won

-Joo Won (Korean: 주원; born Moon Jun-won on September 30, 1987) is a South Korean actor best known for his roles in King of Baking, Kim Takgu (2010), Ojakgyo Family (2011), Bridal Mask (2012), Good Doctor (2013), Fatal Intuition (2015), Yong-pal (2015), My Sassy Girl (2017), and Alice (2020).
+Joo Won (Korean: 주원; born Moon Joon-won on September 30, 1987) is a South Korean actor.
+He is known for starring in the television series Bread, Love and Dreams (2010), Ojakgyo Family (2011–2012), Bridal Mask (2012), Good Doctor (2013), Yong-pal (2015), and Alice (2020).

 Early life and education

-Moon Jun-won was born in Seoul, South Korea.
+Joo Won was born in Seoul, South Korea.

 He studied at Kaywon High School of Arts and continued his education on Theatre and Arts in Sungkyunkwan University.
 In 2013, Joo Won announced that he would be furthering his studies at Konkuk University.

 Career

 2006–2009: Beginnings

 Upon making it into college, Joo Won's father came up with the stage name Joo Won for him as the Hangul pronunciation of the name sounds similar to "God-willing".

 With his love for singing, he became involved in Frees, a co-ed television performance group formed by SBS as part of a children's TV program.
 The show premiered in 2006, but Joo Won left the show quickly thereafter.
 Joo Won later auditioned for the stage musical Altar Boyz, based on the American musical of the same name.
 This musical role was a first of many to come, as he later appeared in other musicals, namely Singles, Grease, Sinsangnam and most notably, Spring Awakening.

 Originally, Joo Won was the understudy for Melchior in Spring Awakening.
 However, the original actor who played Melchior left the musical midway through the production, thus allowing Joo Won to perform later on in the production.
 His performance in Spring Awakening caught the attention of his future agency, Sim Entertainment.